twse/random-stuff/README.md

 * **FontCreator Data Files and Registry Keys.md**: Contains the data files, fun facts, registry keys and RC data (including unused content) for *FontCreator* (pay shareware font editor).
 * **PurgeIE Data Files and Registry Keys.md**: Contains the data files, fun facts and RC data (including unused content) for *PurgeIE* (pay shareware utility to remove Internet Explorer browsing data).

-## Index of fonts
+## Fonts
 Created with CrystalTile2 and edited with old versions of FontCreator.
 All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license (see the license agreement field in the fonts).
 * **Cyrano Text** (named after Cyrano de Bergerac): Based on [Cyrano Nouveau](https://www.typophile.com/node/64838) (2009) by Tim Mott (MrMoto) with revised glyphs and support for more glyphs.
 * **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com/) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.
 * **Readable Fonts**: Based on the System VIO font from OS/2 with revised glyphs and support for more glyphs.
 * **ZOE TFOM**: Font adapted and converted from the US/EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
-The original font in the game itself reverses two rows for all characters.
+The original font in the game's ROM reverses two rows for all characters.

 ## Manually adding to the Mozilla credits list
-It's useful if you want to modify the `names.csv` file without filling in the form, so it could be worth if you have no knowledge with or intent on Google Forms.
+It's useful if you want to modify the `names.csv` file without filling in the form if you have no knowledge with or intent on using Google Forms.

 ### Bulk addition
 **Command line** - They won't receive emails when everyone is added - this will see the message in the log.